-Planning permission is sought for the change of use of an existing building at No. 34 Sandy Lane to a 15 bed House of Multiple Occupation (HMO) (Sui Generis Use Class) with associated external alterations, bin storage and car and cycle parking.
+Planning permission is sought for the change of use of an existing building at No. 34 Sandy Lane along with a part first floor and part two storey extension to the rear, to provide to a 16 bed House of Multiple Occupation (HMO) (Sui Generis Use Class) with associated external alterations, bin storage and car and cycle parking.